supaizjy0321/Finland_train_tracker_python/README.md

 ## Deployment on Vercel

-This application can be easily deployed on Vercel for free:
+This application can be deployed on Vercel for free using a modified version without the pandas dependency (to stay under Vercel's 250MB size limit):

 1. **Fork or clone this repository** to your GitHub account
 2. **Sign up for Vercel** (free tier) at [vercel.com](https://vercel.com/) using your GitHub account
 3. **Create new project** from your forked/cloned repository
 4. **Deploy** without changing any settings - Vercel will automatically detect the Python app

-The application includes all necessary configuration files (`vercel.json` and the `/api` folder) for Vercel deployment.
+The repository includes a special Vercel-optimized version in the `/api` folder that uses standard Python data structures instead of pandas to stay under Vercel's serverless function size limits.

 ## Customization